River Tech Days

 Jerome Long

-Jerome is a certified math teacher with a B.A. in Mathematics and over five years of classroom experience as well as homeschooling his 3 older children.
-He served as a Public Safety Officer, completing rigorous police, fire, and EMT training.
-He also played in the NFL with the Kansas City Chiefs, Jacksonville Jaguars, and Dallas Cowboys.
+Jerome is a certified math teacher with a B.A. in Mathematics and over five years of classroom experience, and he has homeschooled his three older children.
+He is a former NFL player and a former wrestling coach.
+He also served as a Public Safety Officer, completing rigorous police, fire, and EMT training.
 At River Tech, Jerome leads our math and sports programs, mentoring students in mind, body, and character.

 Caitlin Relvas